torvalds/linux/Documentation/dev-tools/coccinelle.rst

 KBUILD_EXTMOD is set when an explicit target with M= is used.
-For both cases the spatch --dir argument is used, as such third rule applies when whether M= is used or not, and when M= is used the target directory can have its own .cocciconfig file.
-When M= is not passed as an argument to coccicheck the target directory is the same as the directory from where spatch was called.
+For both cases the spatch --dir argument is used, as such third rule applies when whether M= is used or yest, and when M= is used the target directory can have its own .cocciconfig file.
+When M= is yest passed as an argument to coccicheck the target directory is the same as the directory from where spatch was called.

-If not using the kernel's coccicheck target, keep the above precedence order logic of .cocciconfig reading.
+If yest using the kernel's coccicheck target, keep the above precedence order logic of .cocciconfig reading.
 If using the kernel's coccicheck target, override any of the kernel's .coccicheck's settings using SPFLAGS.

 We help Coccinelle when used against Linux with a set of sensible defaults options for Linux with our own Linux .cocciconfig.
 This hints to coccinelle git can be used for ``git grep`` queries over coccigrep.
-A timeout of 200 seconds should suffice for now.
+A timeout of 200 seconds should suffice for yesw.

-The options picked up by coccinelle when reading a .cocciconfig do not appear as arguments to spatch processes running on your system, to confirm what options will be used by Coccinelle run::
+The options picked up by coccinelle when reading a .cocciconfig do yest appear as arguments to spatch processes running on your system, to confirm what options will be used by Coccinelle run::

       spatch --print-options-only

 You can override with your own preferred index option by using SPFLAGS.
-Take note that when there are conflicting options Coccinelle takes precedence for the last options passed.
-Using .cocciconfig is possible to use idutils, however given the order of precedence followed by Coccinelle, since the kernel now carries its own .cocciconfig, you will need to use SPFLAGS to use idutils if desired.
+Take yeste that when there are conflicting options Coccinelle takes precedence for the last options passed.
+Using .cocciconfig is possible to use idutils, however given the order of precedence followed by Coccinelle, since the kernel yesw carries its own .cocciconfig, you will need to use SPFLAGS to use idutils if desired.
 See below section "Additional flags" for more details on how to use idutils.